xurxodiz/sorin/README.md

 Brackets and quotation marks of all kinds are removed, as well as opening ¿ and ¡ signs.

-Please note that when fetching tweets, both retweets and direct replies are explicitly not requested (they used to be but then purged in `make depure`).
+Please note that when fetching tweets, both retweets and direct replies are explicitly not requested.

 Requisites
 =====